qibebt-bioinfo/parallel-meta/README.md

 source install.sh
 ```

-The package should take less than 1 minute to install on a computer with the specifications recommended above.
+The package should take less than 5 minutes to install on a computer with the specifications recommended above.

 The example dataset could be found at “example” folder.
 Check the “example/Readme” for details about the demo run.